John Duncan (American artist)

-John Duncan is an American multi-platform artist whose body of work includes performance art, installations, contemporary music, video art and experimental film, often involving the extensive use of recorded sound.
+John Duncan is an American artist whose body of work includes performance art, installations, contemporary music, video art and experimental film, often involving the extensive use of recorded sound.
 His music is composed mainly of recordings from shortwave radio, field recordings and voice.
-His events and installations are a form of existential research, often confrontational in nature.
-Duncan currently lives in (and operates out of) Bologna, Italy.
+His events and installations are often confrontational in nature.
+Duncan currently lives in and operates out of Bologna, Italy.

 Early years

 Duncan was born in Wichita, Kansas, to parents of English and Scottish ancestry.
 He was raised with a strict Calvinist upbringing where self-reliance, hard work, and the suppression of emotional suffering were considered virtues.
 Questioning authority was severely punished.
 In his teens he studied figure drawing and painting together with psychology and the physics of light.
 His first contact with experimental music was the Jacques Lasry LP Chronophagie, discovered in the record bins of the Wichita Public Library.
 In 1971 he applied for and received Conscientious Objector status.
 At 19 he left for Los Angeles to attend CalArts, where he studied under Allan Kaprow.